psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 elk@stack:/usr/share/elasticsearch$ sudo mv client-ca.cer /etc/kibana/certs/
 ```

-## Configure Kibana to authenticate to elasticsearch
+### Configure Kibana to authenticate to Elasticsearch
 Now that we have enabled security on Elasticsearch, communications to Elasticsearch must be authenticated.
 Therefore, if we plan on using Kibana to interact with Elasticsearch, then we must enable security and configure Kibana to authenticate to Elasticsearch as the kibana user over https.
 As we have not yet fully setup PKI authentication from Kibana to Elasticsearch, authentication must initially be done with the kibana user and password.
 This can be accomplished with the following lines in the kibana.yml file: